r-mayer/r-mayer/README.md

 - 🚀 On the road to becoming an EXPERT in the development and design of interfaces.

-- 🌱 I’m currently improving my skills in VanillaJS, and also starting learning React (but always training CSS and HTML more and more...)
+- 🌱 I’m currently improving my skills in React.js and Next.js.

 ## My career so far